GildedPleb/hab-guide/docs/Introduction/what.md

    may not have to run commands _at all_ but instead can simply open up a management GUI and drag and drop.
-1. We hope that this teaches other developers unfamiliar with the stack the entry level architecture needed to get up to speed on the technology quickly.
+1. We hope that this teaches other developers unfamiliar with the stack the entry level architecture needed to get up to speed on the technology quickly so that they can start thinking about this stuff practically in how they develop other bitcoin ecosystem apps.

 This is also a note on just how fresh this technology truly is.
 We hope that from here, this guide would become two separate setup paths: a guide like